arangodb/docs/site/content/http/documents/document-working-with-documents.md

         values for the collection's pre-defined shard keys.
 Values for the shard keys are treated as hints to improve performance.
-Should the shard keys values be incorrect ArangoDB may answer with a *not found* error Optionally, the query parameter *waitForSync* can be used to force synchronization of the document replacement operation to disk even in case that the *waitForSync* flag had been disabled for the entire collection.
+Should the shard keys values be incorrect ArangoDB may answer with a *not found* error Optionally, the query parameter `waitForSync` can be used to force synchronization of the document replacement operation to disk even in case that the `waitForSync` flag had been disabled for the entire collection.
-        Thus, the *waitForSync* query parameter can be used to force synchronization of just specific operations.
-To use this, set the *waitForSync* parameter to *true*.
-If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.
-The *waitForSync* query parameter cannot be used to disable synchronization for collections that have a default *waitForSync* value of *true*.
+        Thus, the `waitForSync` query parameter can be used to force synchronization of just specific operations.
+To use this, set the `waitForSync` parameter to `true`.
+If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
+The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
         The body of the response contains a JSON array of the same length as the input array with the information about the identifier and the revision of the updated documents.
-In each entry, the attribute *_id* contains the known *document-id* of each updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document revision.
-In case of an error or violated precondition, an error object with the attribute *error* set to *true* and the attribute *errorCode* set to the error code is built.
+In each entry, the attribute `_id` contains the known *document ID* of each updated document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the new document revision.
+In case of an error or violated precondition, an error object with the attribute `error` set to `true` and the attribute `errorCode` set to the error code is built.
-        If the query parameter *returnOld* is *true*, then, for each generated document, the complete previous revision of the document is returned under the *old* attribute in the result.
+        If the query parameter `returnOld` is `true`, then, for each generated document, the complete previous revision of the document is returned under the `old` attribute in the result.
-        If the query parameter *returnNew* is *true*, then, for each generated document, the complete new document is returned under the *new* attribute in the result.
+        If the query parameter `returnNew` is `true`, then, for each generated document, the complete new document is returned under the `new` attribute in the result.
-        Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 201 or 202, but the additional HTTP header *X-Arango-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1200:17,1205:10* which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error 1205 "illegal document handle" has happened.
+        Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 201 or 202, but the additional HTTP header `X-Arango-Error-Codes` is set, which contains a map of the error codes that occurred together with their multiplicities, as in: `1200:17,1205:10` which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error 1205 "illegal document handle" has happened.
       operationId: updateDocuments